The Oil and Gas Terminals

 ConocoPhillips operates the Teesside terminal.
 Oil was first received in 1975, and the main processing plant was completed in 1979.
 The facility was originally designed as a one million barrels/day crude oil reception, processing, storage and trans-shipment installation.
 The terminal also fractionates natural gas liquids into ethane, propane and butane.
 Operations comprise both processing and tanker-loading facilities covering a 285-acre site at Seal Sands, at the mouth of the river Tees.

-Crude oil and natural gas liquids from ConocoPhillips' J-Block and Greater Ekofisk Area fields are delivered to Teesside as well as third party volumes from other areas of the North Sea.
+Crude oil and natural gas liquids from ConocoPhillips' Greater Ekofisk Area fields are delivered to Teesside as well as third party volumes from other fields in the Norwegian and British parts of the North Sea.

 The plant includes a stabilization section, an NGL section, utilities section, crude oil and NGL storage tanks and a port of shipment.
 The oil and NGL from the Norpipe pipeline is fractionated, to reduce the vapor pressure of the crude oil, in the stabilization process.
 The stabilized crude oil is stored, ready for shipment, at the tank farm which comprises nine storage tanks each of 750,000 barrel capacity.
 The NGL is separated into methane, ethane, propane and butane, with capacity to also separate normal-butane, and iso-butane in the NGL section.
 Methane is used as fuel for the plant.Ethane and butane are cooled to liquid state and stored refrigerated in large insulated tanks prior to shipment.
 Propane is currently directly loaded to ship.
 From 2019 pipeline export of propane will be available and in 2020 new pressurised storage for ship loading will be available.